ansible/ansible/docs/docsite/rst/network/user_guide/platform_nxos.rst

 The following platforms and software versions have been certified by Cisco to work with this version of Ansible.

-.. table:: Platform / Software Mininum Requirements
+.. table:: Platform / Software Minimum Requirements
      :align: center

      ===================  =====================